Belo Monte HPP: Power Generation and Sustainable Development to Support Growth in Brazil

-In the public safety area, an agreement totalling R$ 125 million with the government of Pará reverted back as equipment such as the video monitoring camera system installed in Altamira, vehicles and a helicopter, in addition to the construction of a Correctional Facility in Vitória do Xingu, among other investments that look to strengthen the public safety structure.
+In the public safety area, an agreement totaling R$ 125 million with the government of Pará reverted these funds back as equipment such as the video monitoring camera system installed in Altamira, vehicles and a helicopter, in addition to the construction of a Correctional Facility in Vitória do Xingu, among other investments that look to strengthen the public safety structure.

 It is also important to highlight the support for strengthening municipal management provided to the five cities surrounding the Plant, as well as the assistance in compliance with environmental legislation through the deployment of sanitary landfills and the adoption of good environmental practices – initiatives that drive the cities toward a more sustainable future.
 But none of this would be feasible without the efforts focused on environmental education in the communities.
 To that end, one of Belo Monte’s major merits was the creation of the Xingu Regional Environmental Education Center (CREAX).

 One of the commitments made by Norte Energia in the region is the Financial Compensation for the Use of Water Resources (CFURH), collected by the National Energy Agency (Aneel) and distributed by the Brazilian National Treasury Secretary.
 Since 2016, compensation to the municipalities covered by the Belo Monte reservoirs (Altamira, Brasil Novo and Vitória do Xingu), as well as to the State Government, has surpassed R$ 251 million.

 Environment and incentives for scientific research